johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

 ## Operational Semantics

-Operational Semantics is one way [2] to formalise the semantics of a programming language.
-We'll build a basic understanding of how it works by borrowing an example language from Pierce's book _Types and Programming Lanaguages_ [3].
+Operational Semantics is one way [2] to formalize the semantics of a programming language.
+We'll build a basic understanding of how it works by borrowing an example language from Pierce's book _Types and Programming Languages_ [3].

 <div class="center">
   <img style="width: 60%" src="/assets/images/diagrams/bool-grammar.png"></img>